 She nodded and was surprised that I knew what karma was.
 She asked, “So you know about karma?”

 My reply was simple.
 “A little bit.
 Karma is the same thing as doing something bad and it comes back to bite you on the ass.”

 She paused, looked puzzled then broke out in a big smile and covered her mouth with her hand, laughing as she walked away.

-I felt so good that I helped de-stress her for a few seconds.
-In a brief exchange I showed her there are good and kind people in the world and may have boosted her faith in inhumanity.
+It felt so good that I my have helped de-stress someone for even a few seconds.
+In a brief exchange I showed her there are good and kind people in the world and may have boosted her faith in humanity.

 Maybe she thought about that later in the day and laughed.
 Maybe she shared our meeting with someone else and made them laugh.
 Maybe she was having a bad day and I helped make it a little better.

-What if I had been rude to her when she was apologizing by glaring at her or ignoring her?
+What if I had been rude to her when she was looking for the product by glaring at her or ignoring her?
 How would that have affected her?
 She might have gone back to work and treated her customers rudely.
 She might have been angry or sad the rest of the day.